 - ING – Stephen Fewster, Managing Director and Global Head of Shipping (Treasurer)

-- Société Générale – Paul Taylor, Head of Shipping and Offshore (Vice Chair)
+- Société Générale – Paul Taylor, Global Head of Maritime Industries (Vice Chair)

 - SuMiTrust Bank – Masaya Noda, Head of Shipping